At BonneGueule, we answer all your questions.

 Well-cut jeans look great with such a jacket, for example.

-The brown color also allows it to be worn with slightly workwear clothing: cargo that aims a little more chic
+The brown color also allows it to be considered with slightly workwear clothing: a cargo that aims a little more chic .

-Also avoid pairing the jacket with clothes that are too formal (black brogues) or too casual (sportswear, flip-flops ).
+Also avoid pairing the jacket with clothes that are too formal (black oxfords) or too casual (sportswear, flip-flops ).

-For more advice on how to wear a blazer, I invite you to discover the following content:
+For more tips on how to wear a blazer, I invite you to discover the following content:

 2. The right colors

-This is probably the question you are asking yourself: what colors to wear this blazer with?
+This is probably the question you are asking yourself: what colors should you wear this blazer with?

 Which really comes down to asking: what colors go with brown?

-Quite a few colors go well with it.
-In the first place :
+Quite a few colors pair well with it.
+First of all:

 - White and its derivatives: ecru, cream